-Shekhar Bassi is a physically disabled and neuro-divergent, UK-based, screenwriter/filmmaker.
+Shekhar Bassi (pictured above with Scarlett Brookes and Joshua James) is a physically disabled and neuro-divergent, UK-based screenwriter/filmmaker.
 Inspired by Akira Kurosawa and Billy Wilder at age 8, Shekhar mutated into a film geek after that and aspires to make feature films that travel the globe.

-The Bassi Brothers made a creative transition to being behind the camera, from the world of acting and music.
-The Brothers' first professional screenplay for the big screen was based on a short story by Rabindranath Tagore, 'KABULIWALLA'.
+Shekhar (pictured above with Ohna Falby) made a creative transition to being behind the camera from the world of acting.
+Writing with his brother Shalinder, Shekhar wrote his first professional screenplay for the big screen.
+It was based on a short story by Rabindranath Tagore, 'KABULIWALLA'.

 Shekhar took on his first directorial role with the short film, 'THE FAIRY WHO STOLE EYES', which screened in competition at several festivals.

-After a very long unplanned hiatus, Shekhar returned with another short film for personal health reasons.
-Working once again beyond borders, the Brothers wrote and completed a 9 minute, no budget, ONE SHOT short film 'FAUX DÉPART' with Shekhar directing.
-The subtitled short employed dialogue in Turkish, Urdu and Ghanian languages.
+After a long, unplanned hiatus, Shekhar returned with another short film for personal health reasons.
+Working again beyond borders, the Brothers wrote and completed a 9-minute, no-budget, ONE SHOT short film 'FAUX DÉPART' with Shekhar directing—the subtitled short employed dialogue in Turkish, Urdu and Ghanaian languages.
 The short went on to win the Best One-Shot Movie Award.
-Shekhar and Shalinder partnered up with Theatre Producer Gemma Lloyd to develop the short film 'NO LOVE LOST', written by the Brothers, directed by Shekhar.
+Shekhar and Shalinder partnered with Theatre Producer Gemma Lloyd to develop the short film 'NO LOVE LOST', written by the Brothers and directed by Shekhar.

 Shekhar was one of five winning filmmakers in the worldwide Bombay Sapphire Imagination series competition for his comedy short film script 'THE MRS.' The short went on to play at several festivals, including Tribeca and Toronto.